gtjoseph/DueUI/README.md

 * Click the "Polling" button to enable polling.
 * Refresh your browser page.

+If you're using a tablet running Android 5.1 (Lollipop) or better, or an Amazon Fire tablet 7th generation or better, try the DueUI app!
+You'll have to set "Allow Apps from Unknown Sources" in Settings, Security before installing.
+Then you should just be able to browse to the APK file in [Releases](https://github.com/gtjoseph/DueUI/releases) and click it.

 ### Installation Notes:

 DueUI uses the [jQuery](https://jquery.com) Framework, the